jianru-shi/jianru-shi.github.io/Stroop_Effect/stroop.md

     ## mean of the differences
     ##               -7.964792

-Question 6 (_Optional_)
+Question 6
 -----------------------

 **What do you think is responsible for the effects observed?
 Can you think of an alternative or similar task that would result in a similar effect? **

-One posible explanation can be when we see a word we can read it directly.
+One possible explanation can be when we see a word we can read it directly.
 However, when we see a color we need to first name the color then read it, which takes longer reaction time.